hehonglu123/Cognex_driver/docs/cognex_setup_spreadsheet.md

 # Cognex Setup for Robot Raconteur Driver using Spreadsheet

+**These instructions are for using the spreadsheet programming mode.
+See the [EasyBuilder instructions](cognex_setup.md) for the EasyBuilder programming mode.**

 Cognex devices use a "spreadsheet" programming paradigm.
 This programming method is unusual, and is difficult to document.
 See the [Cognex Documentation](https://support.cognex.com/docs/is2d_2330/web/EN/InSight_Sheet/Content/Topics/GettingStarted/getstarted_sheet.htm) for full explanations on using the spreadsheet programming.